rust-embedded/book/src/start/registers.md

 ### Modifying

-If we wish to change only on particular sub-field in this register and leave the other sub-fields unchanged, we can use the `modify` function.
+If we wish to change only one particular sub-field in this register and leave the other sub-fields unchanged, we can use the `modify` function.
 This function takes a closure with two arguments - one for reading and one for writing.
 Typically we call these `r` and `w` respectively.
 The `r` argument can be used to inspect the current contents of the register, and the `w` argument can be used to modify the register contents.

 ```rust
 pwm.ctl.modify(|r, w| w.globalsync0().clear_bit());